Catholic congregations rejoice at renegade blessing of same sex couples | DW | 11.05.2021

 On the other side of this divide stand a great many of the larger Church organizations in Germany, which continue rifling through the history of sexual abuse by the clergy, and the Church's handling of it, with an outrage that's still growing.
 Each year, thousands of Catholics are disappointedly and hopelessly turning their backs on their Churches.

-It's not just German Catholics wrestling with their Church's approach to same-sex couples, bishops in several countries and continents have voiced doubt about the Vatican's hard-line.
+It's not just German Catholics wrestling with their Church's approach to same-sex couples.
+Bishops in several countries and continents have voiced doubt about the Vatican's hard-line stance.

 The Bishop of Antwerp, Johan Bonny, who spent 10 years in the Curia himself until 2008, was probably the most explicit.
 He said that thousands in his diocese, overwhelmingly younger believers, wanted to leave the Church after Rome's repeated no.